Topic: IT Resourcing

 Line of business departments are taking it on themselves to find better IT

 To keep up with the pace of innovation, technology purchases have seen a significant shift towards decentralized decision-making.
-Line-of-Business (LoB) departmental leaders within organizations, often accused of bleating about the shortcomings of technology they are required to use, are taking it on themselves to fix their own problems by sourcing appropriate apps and tools.
+Line of Business (LoB) departmental leaders, often accused of complaining about the shortcomings of technology they are required to use, are taking it on themselves to fix their own problems by sourcing appropriate apps and tools.
 To try and speed things up, IT and procurement leaders—often sick of being accused of holding progress up—can be understandably inclined to ‘step out of the way’ and (as far as they can) leave LoB heads to their own devices.

 Why this is a problem